microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 | **Project Administrators** | This role is the administrator role.
 Members added to this group can do anything in the project, including modifying security/group membership of other users |
 | | |

-4. Click the group you wish to add a user to
+4. Click the Readers group

 5. Select the 'Members' button